biocro/biocro/documentation/contribution_guidelines.md

     chunks, unless exceeding 80 columns significantly increases readability and does not hide information.

-* Do not include trailing whitespace, i.e., whitespace characters preceding newline characters
+* Do not include trailing whitespace, i.e., whitespace characters preceding newline characters.

-* Each file should end with a newline character (i.e. a terminal endline)
+* Each file should end with a newline character (i.e. a terminal endline).

-* Use spaces rather than tab characters
+* Use spaces rather than tab characters.

 * In general, formatting preferences should follow something similar to the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html#Formatting), except in cases where the code has been formatted in a more readable way, such as when aligning parts in a table.